Yucca brevifolia

 Yucca brevifolia (also known as the Joshua tree, yucca palm, tree yucca, and palm tree yucca) is a plant species belonging to the genus Yucca.
 It is tree-like in habit, which is reflected in its common names.

-This monocotyledonous tree is native to the arid Southwestern United States, specifically California, Arizona, Utah, and Nevada, and to northwestern Mexico It is confined mostly to the Mojave Desert between 400 and 1,800 m elevation.
+This monocotyledonous tree is native to the arid Southwestern United States (specifically California, Arizona, Utah, and Nevada), and northwestern Mexico.
+It is confined mostly to the Mojave Desert between 400 and 1,800 m elevation.
 It thrives in the open grasslands of Queen Valley and Lost Horse Valley in Joshua Tree National Park.
-Other regions with large populations of the tree can be found northeast of Kingman, Arizona in Mohave County; and along U.S. 93 between the towns of Wickenburg and Wikieup, a route which has been designated the Joshua Tree Parkway of Arizona.
-The common name Joshua tree apparently comes from Christian iconography.
+Other regions with a large population of the trees can be found northeast of Kingman, Arizona, in Mohave County; and along U.S. 93 just south of the community of Meadview, Arizona, a route which has been designated the Joshua Tree Parkway of Arizona.
+The trees are also abundant in Saddleback Butte State Park 85 mi north of Downtown Los Angeles in Los Angeles County's Antelope Valley.
+The common name, Joshua tree, is derived from Christian iconography.

 Taxonomy

-The Joshua tree is also called izote de desierto (Spanish, "desert dagger").
+The Joshua tree is called "hunuvat chiy'a" or "humwichawa" by the indigenous Cahuilla.
+It is also called izote de desierto (Spanish, "desert dagger").
 It was first formally described in the botanical literature as Yucca brevifolia by George Engelmann in 1871 as part of the Geological Exploration of the 100th meridian (or "Wheeler Survey").